• home

 Location : Vilnius

-Continue your journey today by local train to the capital of Lithuania, Vilnius (approximately 1.5 hours).
-Having once been occupied by Sweden, Poland, France and Russia, each occupier has left its mark in some way on this picturesque city.
+Continue your journey today by local train to the capital of Lithuania – Vilnius.
+Having once been occupied by Sweden, Poland, France and Russia, each occupier has left its mark in some way.
 Vilnius offers a different picture of the Baltics than Riga and Tallinn, but it’s every bit as interesting.
-On arrival, take an orientation walk with your leader that covers Cathedral Square and its free-standing belfry an the length of pedestrianised Pilies Gatve, lined by baroque churches.
+Take an orientation walk with your leader when you arrive, seeing Cathedral Square and its free-standing belfry and the length of pedestrianised Pilies Gatve, lined by baroque churches.
 The rest of the day is free.
-A definite must is a visit to the Museum of Occupations and Freedom Fights, previously called the Museum of Genocide Victims and better known under the name KGB Museum, as it is located in the former KGB headquarters of Vilnius.
+Maybe visit to the Museum of Occupations and Freedom Fights, previously called the Museum of Genocide Victims and better known under the name KGB Museum, as it is located in the former KGB headquarters of Vilnius.
 If you’d like a break from Vilnius’ historic monuments, maybe take a walk through some of the charming gardens around the city.
-Perhaps visit the ‘republic’ of Uzupis.
-This inner-city quarter declared independence from Lithuania in 1997 and has statue of Frank Zappa.

 Day :12